semrush/intergalactic/website/docs/components/card/card-a11y.md

 - Avoid using generic strings like photo, image, or icon as `alt` values, as they don’t communicate valuable content to the user.
 Be as descriptive as possible.
 - You can add `class="visuallyhidden"` with descriptive text to give more context to a button or link's purpose.

-Find live examples in [A11y style guide](https://a11y-style-guide.com/style-guide/section-cards.html).
+Find live examples in the [A11y style guide](https://a11y-style-guide.com/style-guide/section-cards.html).

 @## Resources